 The past few years have been some of the most fulfilling of my career.
-I’ve had the opportunity to work with great directors and talented actors on powerful stories that have resonated with audiences around the world.
+I’ve had the opportunity to work with great directors and talented actors on powerful stories that have resonated with audiences worldwide.

-However, these achievements belong to all the people—directors, producers, actors, crew members, post-production staff and everyone else—who worked so hard together to make these movies what they are today.
-Without their hard work and dedication, none of this would have been possible.
+However, these achievements belong to all the people—directors, producers, actors, crew members, post-production staff, and everyone else—who worked so hard to make these movies what they are today.

 Basics Of Cinematography